UWA-Medical-Physics-Research-Group/turtwig/README.md

     - `models`
     - `datasets`
     - `checkpoint` - set up checkpoint directory

-- set up
+- test cases

-    - via Nix shell + starter template via `nix template`
-    - set up via `pip` and `uv`, optionally conda?
+- logging... by default, log using loguru to stderr instead of print?

 - set up github pages for wiki, generate documents using `pdoc`
     - example usage/tutorials for each module

-- test cases
+- starter templates

-- logging... by default, log using loguru to stderr instead of print?
-- +wiki documentaiton of APIs